-Since the introduction of universal Medicare throughout Canada in the late sixties and following passage of the Canada Health Act in 1984, Healthcare has become a defining characteristic of what it means to be a Canadian.
-When we look to our neighbours to the south we see a situation where considerably more public money per capita is spent on healthcare, and yet millions of Americans have no insurance and can be subjected to personal bankruptcy in the event of a medical emergency.
-In fact in the United States commencing in the last few years, governments at all levels spend more per capita on healthcare then we spend here in Canada, and yet the amounts spent only covers a minority of the population.
-In the last several elections, healthcare has been one of the most, if not the most important issue in both Provincial and Federal elections.
-All of these factors in my view have a significant impact on Labour Relations and Collective Bargaining in the healthcare sector.
+Since the introduction of universal Medicare throughout Canada in the late sixties and following passage of the Canada Health Act, R.S.C.
+1985, c.
+C-6, in 1984, Healthcare has become a defining characteristic of what it means to be a Canadian.
+When we look to our neighbours to the south we see a situation where considerably more public money per capita is spent on Healthcare, and yet millions of Americans have no insurance and can be subjected to personal bankruptcy in the event of a medical emergency.
+In fact in the United States commencing in the last few years, governments at all levels spend more per capita on Healthcare then we spend here in Canada, and yet the amounts spent only covers a minority of the population.
+In the last several elections.
+Healthcare has been one of the most, if not the most important issue in both Provincial and Federal elections.
+All of these factors in my view have a significant impact on Labour Relations and Collective Bargaining in the Healthcare sector.